What is 2.28375 as a fraction?

 Step 3:

 Next, we find the Greatest Common Factor (GCF) for 228375 and 100000.
-A factor is a number that divides into another number without any remainder.
+Keep in mind a factor is just a number that divides into another number without any remainder.

 The factors of 228375 are: 1 3 5 7 9 15 21 25 29 35 45 63 75 87 105 125 145 175 203 225 261 315 375 435 525 609 725 875 1015 1125 1305 1575 1827 2175 2625 3045 3625 5075 6525 7875 9135 10875 15225 25375 32625 45675 76125 228375